Here we talk all about the TOEFL iBT and how to understand the test scoring system.

 The TOEFL and studying abroad

 Firstly, the TOEFL can be an essential part of university applications abroad.
-If you’re considering applying to an English-speaking university or program of study abroad, it’s highly likely that you will be required to submit proof of your level in English as part of your application.
+If you’re considering applying to an English-speaking university with a scholarship or program of study abroad, it’s highly likely that you will be required to submit proof of your level in English as part of your application.

 More than 11,000 universities and educational institutions across the world accept the TOEFL as proof of an applicant’s proficiency in English for academic purposes.
 A high score in a rigorous test like the TOEFL could make all the difference to your application.

 The TOEFL and working abroad